Small blue house in neighborhood.

 Can I switch from an FHA loan to a conventional loan?

 Yes, you can refinance your FHA loan into a conventional mortgage.
-However, you should keep in mind that conventional home loans typically use higher credit score requirements, so you should ensure your credit score is high enough to qualify before applying for a refinance.
+However, you should keep in mind that conventional home loans typically use higher credit score requirements.
+If you’re planning to refinance to a conventional loan, make sure to check your credit score first.

 How much of a down payment do I need for an FHA loan?

 FHA loans require a minimum down payment of 3.5% of the purchase price.
-Although, you may need a larger down payment if you have a lower credit score.
+If you have a credit score between 500 and 579 you may be required to put 10% down to qualify.

 FHA loans are a popular mortgage option because of their low credit score requirements and competitive interest rates.
 On the other hand, conventional loans come with removable PMI payments and more occupancy options.
 To find the best option for your situation, carefully consider the pros and cons of each one.